CSBLatvia/csp_tools_tea_old/README.md

 For detailed API documentation including available endpoints, request formats, and response structures, see [serverside/README.md](serverside/README.md).

+See [serverside/postgresql/README.md](serverside/postgresql/README.md) for PostgreSQL scripts to define database schema, import data, define user interface texts and create JSON retrieval functions.
 ## Getting Started

 To set up the complete application:

-1. Set up the server-side component following the instructions in [serverside/README.md](serverside/README.md)
+1. Set up the server-side component following the instructions in [serverside/postgresql/README.md](serverside/postgresql/README.md) and [serverside/README.md](serverside/README.md)
 2. Set up the client-side component following the instructions in [angular_client/README.md](angular_client/README.md)
 3. Configure the client to connect to the server by updating the configuration files as needed